fuwiak/faster_ds/README.md

 - Lightweight wrappers for Keras, PyTorch and PyTorch Lightning
 - Simple generator for producing fake data for experiments
 - MCP client for forwarding messages to LLM services and AI agents
+- Wrappers for LangChain, LlamaIndex, AutoGen and CrewAI agents

 ## Quick Demo